-Compare and contrast two sociological perspectives of your choice (Feminism and MarxiWatch
+Compare and contrast two sociological perspectives of your choice (Feminism and MarxiWatch this thread

 For Marxists, the system we live in, which he called capitalism, divides everyone up into two basic classes: bosses and workers.
 Marx called the bosses the bourgeoisie or ruling class, because they controlled society and he called the workers the proletariat or working class.
 The ruling class benefit in every way from how society operates, while the workers get far less than they deserve.